-How does this work on Colic in babies?
+How does Gripe water work on Colic in babies?

 Woodward’s Gripe Water is a hundred percent Ayurvedic product that cures colic in babies; relieving it of ache caused by means of acidity, gas and indigestion.
 It is the safe preference of the modern mom who takes her time about finding out what’s good and proper for her little one.
 Dill Seed Oil relaxes the tummy.
 It reduces the surface anxiety by making the million tiny gas bubbles into one massive bubble and bursts the bubble.
 Sarjikakshara takes care of excess acid secreted through the internal partitions of the belly due to the gas.
 It neutralizes the acid generated in the baby’s stomach.

-Yes, it is genuinely secure for your babies.
+Yes, Woodward’s Gripe Water is safe for your babies.
 The ingredients in Woodward’s Gripe water are ayurvedic and safe.
 Dill is a relaxant and the phrase Dill means to ‘calm or soothe’ possibly due to the fact of the plant’s capability to soothe troubled stomachs and colicky infants.
 Sarjikakshara which acts as a catalyst that gets antioxidants started is regarded to soothe the system.
 Both the components are cautiously examined and made sure your infant is protected.

 How do I know it is safe?